UnbuiltAlmond8/DosndysWorld/README.md

 To activate debug mode, type in `debug` at the start and press Enter.
 With debug mode, you can choose a map to test, your position coordinates and the terminal size will show up, and you will not be accused of cheating when you go outside of the map if even possible.

+## Minified version

+A minified version is available for the same experience with reduced file size, available at this repository's root in the `dosndys-min.7z` file.
+The author used python-minifier and Notepad++ JSON compression tools alongside 7zip to make this minification possible.